"AI is the new electricity. I can hardly imagine an industry which will not be transformed by it,"- Andrew Ng, AI pioneer

 Data quality and access barriers

 Data fuels these systems.
 China excels in surveillance data, but the United States has better scientific text.
 Censorship in China often undermines the quality of data needed for training advanced models.
+Many AI researchers say data bottlenecks can harm model performance.

 Political systems and structural constraints